Using SchoolsHUB Finance

 If you have specific questions about your entitlement, please contact the SchoolsHUB helpdesk on 1800 677 027 (option 3) or email firstname.lastname@example.org.

-The three payment documents accessible to Finance Contacts in SchoolsHUB include the:
+The 3 Payment Documents accessible to Finance Contacts in SchoolsHUB include the:

 Recipient Created Tax Invoice

-The spreadsheet has three sections, including Payment Information, Annual Entitlement Information and Funding Inputs.
+The spreadsheet has 3 sections, including Payment Information, Annual Entitlement Information and Funding Inputs.

 Section 1: Payment Information

 The Online Estimator provides an organisation’s Finance Officer with a tool for estimating Commonwealth recurrent funding for schools under the Australian Education Act 2013.